Embeddings, immersions and the Bartnik quasi-local mass conjectures: Proof of Theorem

 \begin{theorem} Let $F \in \cF$ be as in the statement of Theorem \ref{thm_conj_II}.
 Then \be m_{B}(\bar B, F^{*}(g_{Eucl})) = 0, \ee where $m_{B}$ is the Bartnik mass defined by \eqref{bm2}. \end{theorem}

 \begin{remark} {\rm The result would be immediate if it were known that the Bartnik mass is continuous (or even lower semi-continuous) in the smooth topology on the space of metrics on $\bar B$ of non-negative scalar curvature, since $(\bar B, F^*(g_{Eucl}))$ can be smoothly approximated, up to isometry, by domains in $\bR^3$ which have zero Bartnik mass.
 It is proved in \cite{J2}, \cite{JL} that the ADM mass is lower semi-continuous in the pointed $C^{2}$ and $C^{0}$ topologies.
 However, this does not directly imply lower semi-continuity of the Bartnik mass: the main difficulty is that it is not known that ``close'' Bartnik data necessarily have ``close'' competitors for near-minimal mass extensions.
+Note that the recent work of McCormick \cite{Mc3} on the continuity of the Bartnik mass does not apply here --- the regions we consider will not generally satisfy the required convexity condition in \cite[Theorem 5.1]{Mc3}. } \end{remark}